Meet the voice cast of The Snail and the Whale

 Sally Hawkins performs the Snail

 Who’s the Snail?
 A tiny sea snail with an uncommon want to see the world.
-She comes up with the thought of asking for transportation by utilizing her slime to write down a message on rocks.
+She comes up with the concept of asking for transportation by utilizing her slime to jot down a message on rocks.

 What else has Sally Hawkins been in?
-Sally Hawkins was nominated for an Oscar for her position in 2017’s The Form of Water.
+Sally Hawkins was nominated for an Oscar for her function in 2017’s The Form of Water.

 Her different movie and TV credit have included Cassandra’s Dream, Blue Jasmine, Made in Dagenham, Paddington (plus its sequel), and Godzilla.